Western skink: Distribution

-Predators and Defensive Behavior
+Predators and defensive behavior

-Western skinks are hunted by mammalian, avian, and reptilian predators.
+Western skinks risk predation by virtually all mammalian, avian, and reptilian predators.
 In Idaho, their predators include night snakes, striped whipsnakes, and raptors.
+Throughout their range, they may be targeted by a range of predators, especially young animals honing their hunting skills, including black bear cubs, bobcats, coyotes, gray, red and swift foxes, least weasels and pumas, as well as domestic and feral cats and dogs.
+Various carnivorous birds, especially younger or smaller individuals, may hunt these skinks, such as Cooper's hawk, Harris hawks, kestrels, red-tailed hawks and shrikes ('butcherbirds').
+Reptilian predators include kingsnakes and any other reptile-consuming squamates.

+Against predators, a shrink's automative response is to retreat.
+If females are protecting their eggs, they may attempt to bite to scare off any predators.
 Young western skinks have a bright blue tail with color that fades with age.
 Skinks can perform autotomy; if seized by a predator its tail is deliberately cast and wriggles violently attracting attention while the lizard may escape.
 The tail will grow back with time but is often darker in color and misshapen.
 It will play dead, but this behavior is rarely seen.

-Life History
+Life history

 This skink is diurnal during the period of warm-season activity.
 During summer most activity is concentrated in the morning and late afternoon.
 Where summer temperatures are not extreme, activity extends throughout the day.
 Adult skinks usually become inactive by early fall but juveniles extend their period of activity several weeks.
 The length of time they are inactive varies depending on the climate of the area.
 During their hibernation period, western skinks remain in communal dens.

 The reproductive season for this species varies geographically and from year to year depending on local conditions.
 Mating probably occurs in the spring soon after emergence.
 Males turn orange on the underside when they are breeding.
 Females lay 2–6 eggs during June and July.